jjmoller/Brewer/README.md

 # Brewer
-The definitive program for coffee geeks - programmed in Go
+The definitive program for coffee fanatics - programmed in Go